-Doctors now have a reduced fee for appointments for repeat prescriptions and referrals that have been prescribed or written by them previously, which entails a short consultation.
-There will be a small out of pocket expense for this service.
+The Independent GPs are now able to offer a reduced fee for short appointments relating to repeat prescriptions and repeat referrals, provided these have been previously prescribed or written by the same GP.
+Please note that there will be a small out-of-pocket cost for this service.

 The Medical Clinic routinely sends SMS appointment reminders to patients for all of the doctors.

-When you forget or cancel your appointment without any notice, Doctors are usually unable to fill that appointment slot.
+When you forget or cancel your appointment without any notice, GPs usually unable to fill that appointment slot.

 As a courtesy, contact is made with patients to confirm appointments with the doctor, via SMS 24 hours before.